 Returning to college after a few years off requires good planning skills and a good support network (friends, family and work).
 If it has been more than a few years since you graduated, take a MOOC or a class at a local community college to rebuild your confidence and refresh your study and test taking skills.
 Many online graduate programs offer ‘boot camps’ or other activities to help returning students booster their academic skills.
 Once you narrow down your specialized list of programs, it’s a good idea to ask your finalist programs about the support they provide to online students.
 Not all online programs offer the kind of support you need!
 See our Questions to Ask section for more ideas on the kinds of questions you’ll want to ask of programs on your finalist program list.

 Some master's degree programs have prerequisite classes or work experience requirements.
 Some MBA programs, for example, require that students’ complete undergraduate courses in accounting, economics, financial management, or statistics/quantitative courses before applying to their program.

-There are 170 online MBA programs in our database (out of over 400 total online MBAs) that are AACSB-accredited (see section above on Professional Accreditation).
+About one-third of online MBA programs in our database are AACSB-accredited (see section above on Professional Accreditation).
 Applying to these programs is easier for students that completed their bachelor's degree from an AACSB-accredited business program.